 FUTURE RESEARCH AND APPLICATIONS

 While this model does look at many aspects of the decision of what to do with a coal fired power plant, it does not look at everything.
 One aspect that currently is not modeled is how the decision would change if we used the capacity of the plant in the decision.
 If the plant is a very large plant, this may change the outcome of the decision.
 Also with the research, the future ratings of some of these decisions may change.
 As the price of raw materials change, this decision could change.
 In the past, the energy industry has seen cheap natural gas and high coal prices.
 When this was seen before, many utilities left the plants as is and rode out the price swing.
 This could happen again but is less likely with the large supply of natural gas.
 Also the risk of certain equipment may decrease as technology is advanced.
 Currently many aspects of the ratings are evolving.
 As these decisions are made, the model can be updated to reflect the changes, and see how they affect the best option.
-At some point in time, this model will be able to be applied to other types of plants and determine a utility company’s best option for new generation capabilitie
+At some point in time, this model will be able to be applied to other types of plants and determine a utility company’s best option for new generation capabilities.